Ân Thi district: Middle Ages

-In 1885, there was a very serious storm in the whole Hưng Yên province that caused the Red River dike to be broken.
-Big Waters have flooded all districts along the river, making the terrain almost unable to live.
-From a large population for many centuries, the Southern domain of Hưng Yên province became a swamp with insignificant population density.
-A low-ranking official named Nguyễn Thiện Thuật relied on this factor to urge his relatives as well as the Sơn Nam people to build a basis to oppose the protecture government.
-This event was still known in history as the Bãi Sậy Uprising (荻林起義, khởi nghĩa Bãi Sậy, "the uprising at the mop bund"), which originated from the typical flora of the domain for many years after the flood.
+In 1885, there was a very serious storm in the whole Hưng Yên province that caused the Red River dike to fail.
+All districts along the river were flooded, making the terrain almost uninhabitable.
+From being a large population center for many centuries, the southern territory of Hưng Yên province then became a swamp with insignificant population density.
+A low-ranking official named Nguyễn Thiện Thuật relied on this factor to urge his relatives as well as the Sơn Nam people to oppose the protecture government.
+This event is known in history as the Bãi Sậy Uprising, whose name originated from the area's typical flora for many years after the flood.

 Map of the Địch Lâm garrison.